JustinCordova/LetsType/README.md

 # LeType

 LeType is a fast, responsive, and minimalist typing practice platform inspired by Monkeytype.
-It provides an intuitive interface to help users improve their typing speed and accuracy while tracking their progress.
+Designed to help users improve typing speed and accuracy, LeType offers a seamless and intuitive experience for all skill levels.

+---

 ## Features

+✨ **Typing Tests**
-- **Typing Tests**: Practice typing with custom or pre-defined text samples.
+Practice typing with random words, sentences, or quotes.

+⚡ **Real-Time Feedback**
-- **Real-Time Feedback**: See your words per minute (WPM), accuracy, and other stats in real time.
+Instantly see your words per minute (WPM), accuracy, and other stats as you type.

-- **Customizable Settings**:
+🎨 **Customizable Settings**
-  - Test duration (e.g., 15s, 30s, 60s).
+Tailor your experience to suit your preferences:
-  - Word count or sentence-based typing tests.
+- **Word count or Timer-based** typing tests.
-  - Choose between text themes, fonts, and layouts.
+- **Text themes, fonts, and layouts** for a personalized experience.
+- **Custom Language*

+📈 **Progress Tracking**
-- **Progress Tracking**: Analyze your performance over time.
+Analyze your performance over time to identify areas for improvement.

+🌙 **Dark Mode**
-- **Dark Mode**: For a comfortable experience during nighttime usage.
+Enjoy a comfortable, low-light experience for nighttime typing sessions.

-- **Responsive Design**: Works seamlessly across desktops, tablets, and mobile devices.
+---

+## Usage

+Simply open the **LeType** app in your browser to start typing!
+No installation required.

+---

-## Getting Started
+## Contributing

+We welcome contributions!
+If you want to improve **LeType**, feel free to fork the repository, make changes, and submit a pull request.

+---